Ali-Toosi/django-pardakht/README.rst

 **What's this?**

 You can use this app to create payments in your django project via Iranian gateways.
-(Right now only Zarinpal is available but the rest are coming soon)
+(Right now only Zarinpal and Saman are available but the rest are coming soon)

 **How does it work?**